 I believe its because most of us have what we need (most and need being our operative terms).
 So even if you don’t have much, you DO probably have a roof over your head, access to clean water, some kind of education and likely one person in your life who cares when your birthday is.
 Those are things we easily take for granted.

 This doesn’t always feel so much like gratitude in comparison in our rich-kids-of-Instagram kind of society.
 Things like rampant poverty in the streets or dysentery are not infused in our every day life.
-Yet as special needs parents or as disabled people, it feels like we are expected to display this type of gratitude in circumstances in moments when it feels just this imbalanced.
+Yet as special needs parents or as disabled people, it feels like we are expected to display this type of gratitude of circumstances in moments when it feels just this imbalanced.

 I have somehow won the life lottery and I didn’t do anything to deserve that any more than some starving, orphaned toddler in a war torn country did to deserve his lot.
 There are many people who might look at my family and think otherwise since we were dealt the hand of having a child with a disability.
 We have a life that can be exhausting and lonely and sometimes just very scary, but rarely because of anything my child has done or his disability itself.
 It is more about the circumstances around him prohibiting understanding, access, equality or equity.